Meet Our Instructors

 She’s a natural educator, and it stems from a deep passion.
 “It’s really pretty simple.
 I love being with children, and I want them to have positive educational experiences,” Bachrach said.
 “Education opens all kinds of opportunities, so I really want children to love learning.
 I love learning!
 I’m a lifelong learner, and I want them to know that they can also continue learning throughout life.
 I hope that I’m part of making education a positive experience for children.”

 Student to Teacher Ratio

 We’re committed to keeping out staff small and personal.
-Everyone brings their own personal strengths to the STEAM curriculum.
+Everyone brings their own personal strengths to the STEM curriculum.
 Our student to instructor/counselor ratio is 1:8.
 Each of our instructors and counselors are CPR & First Aid certified.